Sonny Barger: Personal life

 Barger's first wife Elsie Mae (née George) died on February 1, 1967, from an embolism in her bloodstream after undergoing an illegal abortion.
 In 1969, he began a relationship with Sharon Gruhlke, a former beauty queen from Livermore.
 Barger married Gruhlke while he was incarcerated at Folsom State Prison in 1973.
 The marriage ended in divorce.

-In 1983, Barger was diagnosed with throat cancer after years of heavy smoking.
+In 1982, Barger was diagnosed with throat cancer after years of heavy smoking.
+He reportedly smoked three packs of Camel cigarettes per day for thirty years.
 His diagnosis and treatment took place at Fort Miley VA Hospital in San Francisco.
 Having stage III laryngeal cancer, he underwent a total laryngectomy with bilateral functional neck dissections.
 Consequently, due to his vocal cords being removed, Barger learned to vocalize using the muscles in his esophagus.
+He subsequently wore a full-face motorcycle helmet to protect the hole in his throat when riding.
+Barger later publicly advocated against smoking, saying: "Want to be a rebel?
+Don't smoke as the rest of the world".

-In 1998, Barger moved to Arizona, where he had previously served a prison sentence, with his third wife Beth Noel (née Black) and stepdaughter Sarrah.
+In 1998, Barger moved to Arizona for health reasons, with his third wife Beth Noel (née Black) and stepdaughter Sarrah.
 He joined the Hells Angels' Cave Creek chapter, and operated a motorcycle repair shop.
 On March 7, 2003, Barger was arrested by Maricopa County Sheriff's Office deputies after a reported domestic dispute with his wife and stepdaughter at their home in New River, Arizona.
 Noel suffered a broken rib and back, and a lacerated spleen.
 Barger was sentenced to an eight-day jail term for aggravated assault.
 He and Noel later divorced.

-He married his fourth wife, Zorana (née Katzakian), on June 25, 2005.
-Barger remained married to Zorana until his death in 2022.
+Barger married his fourth wife, Zorana (née Katzakian), on June 25, 2005, and remained married to her until his death in 2022.
 He had no biological children.

-Barger underwent surgery as a result of prostate cancer in 2012.
+In 2010, Barger was diagnosed with prostate cancer.
+He underwent surgery in 2012.
 His prostate was removed and he was subsequently declared free of cancer.

 Death

 On June 29, 2022, Barger died of liver cancer aged 83 at his home in Livermore, California.
 His death was announced in a Facebook post reading:

 In July 2022, the Hells Angels made a request to hold a memorial service for Barger at the Oakland Coliseum in East Oakland the following month.
 Instead, Barger's funeral was held at a motorsports racetrack in Stockton on September 24, 2022.
 An estimated 7,000 people attended, and the event was peaceful.
 Fox News host Tucker Carlson spoke at the funeral.
-Carlson said that he had been a fan of Barger since his college years, quoted Barger as saying "stay loyal, remain free, and always value honor", and adding "I want to pay tribute to the man who spoke those words".
+Carlson said that he had been a fan of Barger since his college years, quoted Barger as saying "stay loyal, remain free, and always value honor", and added: "I want to pay tribute to the man who spoke those words".
 Barger was laid to rest at Sacramento Valley National Cemetery in Dixon.